Programs and results

 What are the organization's current programs, how do they measure success, and who do the programs serve?

 A licensed mental health counselor provides cancer patients and/or caregivers support through group meetings.
-These groups are in English & Spanish as are help in Naples & Bonita.
-This group motivates and encourages other cancer patients and caregivers to speak about their own issues and the group offers help on how they personally resolved them or learned to deal with them -- from side effects to speaking with their loved ones about what they are going through.
+These groups are in English & Spanish and are held virtually, as well as in person at our Bonita Springs office.
+The group setting motivates and encourages other cancer patients and caregivers to speak about their challenges and successes and the counselor and group share how they personally resolved similar circumstances or learned to deal with them.
+There are groups for breast cancer, general cancer, and men only.

 Where we work